 Alaska is a very casual place, and unless you’re planning fancy evenings out in Anchorage, your regular comfortable clothes will take you from daily tours to dinner out.

-What’s the Weather Like in Alaska?
+What’s the weather like in Alaska?

 For more details and mile by mile descriptions of every highway to and in Alaska click here.

 If you plan a winter trip, have plenty of warm, winter clothing, down-filled sleeping bags, an electric engine heater that you can plug in at overnight stops, and remember to run only on the top half of your gas tank.
-Many of the lodges and service stations close during the winter so when you stop, you need to find out which facilities down the line are still open.
+Many of the lodges and service stations close during the winter so when you stop, you need to find out which facilities down the highway are still open.
 If the weather is extreme, it is best to call ahead to make sure your next planned stop is open.

 Automotive services are found about every 50 or 60 miles along the route (except in winter), and most sizes of tires are stocked by roadside services.
 You can get tires repaired at most lodges and highway services.
 Be sure to periodically check the wheel nuts on campers and motorhomes (particularly the vehicles with dual rear wheels).
-Maintaining proper tire pressure will cut down on problems
+Maintaining proper tire pressure will cut down on problems.

-What if my vehicle breaks down?
 Towing services are available at infrequent intervals.
 Since these services are reluctant to respond to second-hand reports, it’s best if someone from your party goes in person to get help.
 Towing charges are about $2.50/mile for a passenger type vehicle but more if it is a motor home.

-How fast can I travel?
 It is easy to get fooled into traveling too fast as some of the highways are wide and smooth with very little traffic.
 You can be sure, though, that there will be rough sections ahead, so don’t increase your speed to where it will be difficult to slow down.
 One thing to look for on the paved roads are the black tire marks that can be found in front of dips in the road.
 These are caused by the tag axle on the big trucks when the frame flexes as they hit the dip.
 If you get used to watching for these they are a great help in locating potential trouble spots.
 Blowout danger on gravel increases as your tires get hotter.
 Do not exceed posted speed limits.
 (30 mph/50 kmph when passing emergency or maintenance equipment).

-Are there many campgrounds/waysides along the highway?
 In both the Yukon Territory, British Columbia and Alaska, government operated campgrounds and picnic sites have been established at frequent intervals along the route.
 There are many privately operated campgrounds and most lodges have space for campers.

-You can cruise to Alaska from Vancouver, BC, Bellingham, Washington, San Francisco, and Los Angeles, California.
 Some Alaska Cruises are part of larger package tours, which include various combinations of cruise ship, motorcoach, air and rail travel.

 You can also use British Columbia Ferries to connect you to the Alaska Marine Highway.
 Ferries from the northern end of Vancouver Island will take you for a scenic ride through mostly sheltered waters to Prince Rupert, BC, where you can transfer onto the Alaska Marine Highway system or connect to The Yellowhead Highway (Highway 16).
 This is a good alternative to driving the 946 miles from Vancouver to Prince Rupert.